Zoob-air/Oracle-Data-Guard-19c-Setup-with-Data-Guard-Broker/README.md

 # Oracle Data Guard 19c Setup with Data Guard Broker
+- Standby Database with Different File Paths

+In this setup, the standby database uses different file locations than the primary database.
+This is useful when the folder structure or disk mount points on the standby server are not the same as on the primary.

+To handle this, we use these RMAN parameters during standby creation:

+  -  DB_FILE_NAME_CONVERT: Converts the primary datafile paths to the standby paths.

+  -  LOG_FILE_NAME_CONVERT: Converts the primary log file paths to the standby paths.

+  -  CONTROL_FILES, DB_CREATE_FILE_DEST, DB_RECOVERY_FILE_DEST: Set the location for control files, datafiles, and archived logs on the standby server.

+These settings allow Oracle to correctly place files during duplication and redo apply, even if the standby has a different directory layout.

+**Author**: *Zubair OCP*
+**Date**: *2025-06-09*

+---
 ## 1. Listener Configuration (Primary & Standby)

 Edit `$ORACLE_HOME/network/admin/listener.ora` to define two listeners on both primary and standby hosts: